Solo Travel in Antarctica

 Take a helicopter ride – Once you get there, you could take a helicopter ride for an even more breathtaking view of icebergs, wildlife and volcanoes.

-Send a postcard – If you’ve ever wanted to send a postcard from a cool destination, you can send one from the post box at Port Locker Museum, which is one of the most popular tourist attractions here.
+Send a postcard – If you’ve ever wanted to send a postcard from a cool destination, you can send one from the post box at Port Locker Museum.
+Although there are no Antarctica cities, this is one of the most popular tourist attractions here.

 See the ‘Kodak Gap’ – Marvel at the sheer cliffs blocked by icebergs known as “Kodak Gap.”
 This spectacular landscape in the Lemaire Channel is one of the top places to see.